nighthaven/rick_morty_api/README.md

                    concerning the edit i pass for now, we need user authentification so the SQL can remain it in order to do so. ( code is still written for futur modification)
     - solution : learn pydantic validator's syntaxe add or "Null" value for creation

+05. create page was not difficult, create a filter with LIKE was easy to find.

+06. took the time to read documentation, and decide to modify the path to get_comment_by_chatacter_in_episode by a query ( just to know that well, i know)

 ## How to use this API

 ### the import folder